Data List Objects

 }

-You can also pass the FromDataContractAsync
+You can also pass the FromOutputAsync

-method a CrudOptions
+method a ReadOptions

-DTO conversion
+Row DTO conversion

 If your data properties don't fully line up with the properties of the returned DTOs, then you can override the FromDataContractAsync